orweinberger/bitquote/README.md

 ###Options

 ```
+/* Below are the current options for bitquote and the relevant default values for each */
 options {
   "fiat": "USD", // The fiat we want to convert to
   "fiatSymbol": "$", // The fiat symbol
-  "container": "bitquote" // Defaults is 'bitquote'
+  "container": "bitquote" // The container to place the widget in
   "autoUpdate": true, // Set this to true if you would like to have the widget auto update every 60 seconds
   "href": "http://www.bitcoinaverage.com" // link to redirect to if widget is clicked on, if you don't want to use this functionality please remove this option completely
   "autoResize": true // Set this to true if you want the script to attempt and resize the bitcoin image, bid/ask and price size according to their container